Tinsae-Tadesse/IdP-Initiated-SSO/README.md

   - **Assertion Consumer Service POST Binding URL**: `/sso/login` (or any endpoint you’ll use).
   - Enable **Force POST Binding**.

 > 💡 Configure signature and encryption settings to match your IdP requirements.
+In addition, the ACS POST Binding URL above is very important as we will use it in [Step 5](#5-add-apache-httpd-rewrite-rule).

 **Default ACS URL (used by Keycloak for SAML assertions):**
 ```